DanielArzani/PRO-readme-generator/README.md

-## Liscences
+## Liscence

-This application is covered under the None liscence
+This application is not covered under any liscence

 ## Contributions